kiNgchev/k-chat/README.md

 # Meet K-chat!
-K-chat is a simple console messenger, written on Kotlin/Native
+K-chat is a simple console messanger, written on Kotlin/Native

 ## Platform supported